Stefan Kostka

 Stefan M. Kostka (born 1939) is an American music theorist, author, and Professor Emeritus of music theory at the University of Texas at Austin.

 Education

-Kostka graduated from the University of Colorado with a Bachelor's Degree, and then received a graduate degree at the University of Texas, studying under Kent Kennan before receiving a PhD in music theory from the University of Wisconsin.
+Kostka graduated from the University of Colorado Boulder with a Bachelor's Degree in 1962, and then received a graduate degree at the University of Texas, studying under Kent Kennan before receiving a PhD in music theory from the University of Wisconsin–Madison.

 Career

 He was a member of the faculty of the Eastman School of Music from 1969 to 1973, and since that time has been on the faculty at the University Texas at Austin.
 Kostka initiated courses in computer applications in music at both the Eastman School and the University of Texas.
 Later, he specialized in courses in atonal theory and contemporary styles and techniques.